DataDog/documentation/content/en/tracing/llm_observability/sdk.md

 ## Tracing multiple applications

-The LLM Observability SDK for Python supports tracking multiple LLM applications from the same service.
+The SDK supports tracking multiple LLM applications from the same service.

 You can configure an environment variable `DD_LLMOBS_APP_NAME` to the name of your LLM application, which all generated spans are grouped into by default.